-The last few years We’ve been testing all the Hydrofoils extensively.
-With the kite, behind the boat and in the waves.
+Over the last few years we’ve been testing all the hydrofoils extensively- with the kite, behind the boat and in the waves.
 In that time, most of our staff has progressed from complete beginners to advanced riders.
-We’ve noticed that as we progressed there were different things to consider when choosing what foil to learn on, what foil to progress with and what foil to use for different sports.
+We’ve noticed that as we progressed there were different things to consider when choosing which foil to learn on, which foil to progress with and which foil to use for different sports.
 With there being so many options and styles on the market, we wanted to make your life a little easier.
 With that said, we’re going to share our list of things to consider before your first or your next hydrofoil purchase.

 Weight & Price

 The first consideration you're going to make is how much you’re going to spend vs how much do you want your foil to weigh.
-These to things are often at odds with each other.
-The more you spend, the lighter your hydrofoil will be, the easier it will be to carry and the more nimble it will be in the water.
+These two things are often at odds with each other.
+The more you spend, the lighter your hydrofoil will be, the easier it will be to carry, and the more nimble it will be in the water.

 The big questions here are:

 - Do I mind carrying something that is a bit heavier around?